Mixture of Linear Models Co-supervised by Deep Neural Networks: Introduction

 It is debatable whether DNN serves well as an approximation of the optimal prediction function.
-In many applications, we observe that DNN achieves the best accuracy among the state-of-the-art methods, e.g., support vector machine (SVM) \citep{cortes1995support} and random forest (RF) \citep{breiman2001random}.
+In many applications, we observe that DNN achieves the best accuracy among the state-of-the-art methods, {\it e.g.}, support vector machine (SVM) \citep{cortes1995support} and random forest (RF) \citep{breiman2001random}.
 It is thus reasonable to exploit DNN in this manner.
-However, we acknowledge that a weakness of our approach is that the accuracy is mostly capped by DNN, and if DNN itself performs inferior, the same is likely to occur with our approach.
+However, we acknowledge that a weakness of our approach is that the accuracy is capped by DNN, and our approach is likely to suffer when DNN itself performs poorly.

 The rest of the paper is organized as follows.
 In Section \ref{sec:prelim}, we introduce notations and summarize existing methods most relevant to our proposed work.
 We present MLM in Section \ref{sec:MLM} and describe the tools developed for interpretation based upon MLM in Section \ref{sec:interpret}.
 In Section \ref{sec:exp}, experimental results are reported for four real-world datasets including two clinical datasets for classification and two for regression.
 For prediction accuracy, comparisons have been made with multiple approaches including DNN.
 We also illustrate how the interpretation tools are used.
 Finally, conclusions are drawn in Section \ref{sec:discuss}.